mui/material-ui/packages/pigment-css-react/README.md

 }
 ```

-The call to the `keyframes` function will be replaced with a unique string that represents the CSS animation name.
+The call to the `keyframes` function is replaced with a unique string that represents the CSS animation name.
 It can be used with `css` or `styled` too.

 ```js
 import { css, styled, keyframes } from '@pigment-css/react';